AndreaHobby/AndreaHobby/README.md

 #### 👩🏾‍💻 Experience

 Overall, I have more than 15 years of experience working in the healthcare industry.
-For the last 2 years, I've been at Accenture.
+Previuosly, I worked at Accenture for several years as a Data Scientist.
 Before Accenture, I worked at the FDA for a year in a data science fellowship.
 Prior, I worked at a variety of universities in clinical research operations and data management.

 #### 👩🏾‍🎓 Education